-The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law that governs the educational records of eligible students.
-It grants students continuous access to their educational records upon request, allows students to amend their records if they feel they’re inaccurate, and restricts how and when their educational records can be disclosed.
+The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law that governs the education records of eligible students.
+It grants students continuous access to their education records upon request, allows students to amend their records if they feel they’re inaccurate, and restricts how and when their education records can be disclosed.

 Use the navigation menu on the left to find out more information about FERPA, including the Annual Notification of Rights.